TOTTENHAM HOTSPUR - COMPLETE HISTORY 1882 - What was to become

 record of 75,038 spectators established for the visit of Sunderland in the

-sixth round of the FA Cup.
-Spurs spoil the show by losing 1-0.
+the show by losing 1-0.
 1950 - Led by Arthur Rowe,

 Spurs finally gain Promotion to the First Division by winning the second